duanwujie/debian-policy-chinese/README.md

 ### Making a release

-For a final Policy release, change UNRELEASED to unstable in debian/changelog and update the timestamp to match the final release time (dch -r may be helpful for this), update the release date in upgrading-checklist.xml, update Standards-Version in debian/control, and commit that change.
-Then do the final release build and make sure that it builds and installs.

-Then, tag the repository and push the final changes to Alioth:
+For a final Policy release,

+1. `dch -r` to finalise changelog
+2. Update release date in the upgrading checklist
+3. Bump Standards-Version in d/control
+4. Commit these changes:

+    `git commit debian/changelog debian/control policy/upgrading-checklist.rst -m"finalise 3.9.8.0"`

+5. Make sure the package builds and installs: `dgit sbuild` or equivalent
+6. Tag and upload: either

-    git tag -s v3.8.0.0
+  - `git tag -s 3.9.8.0` followed by `dput`; or
-    git push origin
+  - `dgit push`

+7. Push to alioth:

-    git push --tags origin
+    `git push --tags origin`

-replacing the version number with the version of the release, of course.

-Finally, announce the new Policy release on debian-devel-announce, including in the announcement the upgrading-checklist section for the new release.
+8. Announce on debian-devel-announce, including upgrading checklist section for new release

-Also consider a more informally-worded posting on a blog that is syndicated to Debian Planet.
+9. Also consider a more informally-worded posting on a blog that is syndicated to planet.debian.org.

 ### Setting release goals